AyoubAchour94/suncrock-assignment/README.md

 > I thought this is the final approach for while then I came back and thought about how I m allocating a worker for each category and how bad this can be where the workers number exceeds of logical cores in my CPU.
 * **Final Approach:**
 At this point I just had to stick with the last approach but just try to limit the number of workers depending on the number of logical cores available at that time.
-To achieve this I had to use a popular module that handles worker pools for nodeJS and it has a `maxThreads` option.
+To achieve this I had to use a popular module `piscina` that handles worker pools for nodeJS and it has a `maxThreads` option.
 According to documentation `The default is based on the number of available CPUs` which exactly what I need.
+> I have made one last change to the `fetchTotal` function since it is recursive and I don't know how big the catalog is, I didn't want to risk `recursive overhead` here too.
+PS: I have left the old implemetation in code under name `fetchTotalRecursive`.

 ## Install